 Bremerton School District justifies its suppression of Joseph Kennedy's religiously motivated speech on the basis that it had a compelling interest in avoiding an Establishment Clause violation.
-Because the lower courts agreed, it is critical that this Court grant cert to provide guidance as to the application of the Establishment Clause and its reasonable observer standard.
+Because the lower courts agreed, it is critical that this Court provides guidance as to the application of the Establishment Clause and its reasonable observer standard.